-- 1. The test will not detect mutations in genes that are not known to be associated with your symptoms. - 2.
+- 1. The test is not able to detect mutations in genes that are not known to be associated with the symptoms that your - 2.
 The test report is generated based on current medical knowledge.
-A mutation that is not known to be the cause of a genetic condition today may be shown to be disease-causing in a year or two.
+A mutation that is not known to be the cause of a genetic condition today, may be shown to be disease-causing in a year or two.
 We do not generate updated reports for the test, unless we are requested to do so by the patient.
 There is a fee associated with providing an updated report. - 3.
 The test is not currently validated to detect large-scale alterations in the DNA content of the patient's cells.
 These include losses or duplications of many genes.
-Another genetic test called "microarray" is available for this purpose.
-A microarray test might be ordered by your physician before the CCGP testing. - 4.
-The test may not be able to detect genetic disorders that are caused by expansion of repetitive regions of the genome.
+Another genetic test called a microarray is available for this purpose.
+It might be ordered by your child's physician before the CCGP testing. - 4.
+The test may not be able detect genetic disorders that are caused by expansion of repetitive regions of the genome.
 One example is Fragile X syndrome.
-If one of these conditions is suspected, your physician should order the appropriate test. - 5.
+If one of these conditions is suspected, your child's physician should order the appropriate test. - 5.
 The test is not able to detect mutations in the part of the DNA that is not part of the exons, (the coding portion of the gene), such as parts of the DNA that help regulate gene function. - 6.
-The test may detect findings of uncertain significance, which cannot be proven with complete certainty to be the cause of your condition (see types of results described above). - 7.
-Finding a disease-causing mutation may not result in a treatment, cure, or a prognosis (knowledge about how a disease is expected to progress). - 8.
-Standard lab limitations caused by human error, such as sample contamination or sample mix-up, may occur but are unlikely.

-(Initial) I understand the limitations to CCGP
+The test may detect findings of uncertain significance, which cannot be proven with complete certainty to be the cause of your child's condition (see types of results described above). - 7.
+Finding a disease-causing mutation may not result in a treatment, cure, or a prognosis (knowledge about the way a disease is expected to progress). - 8.
+Standard lab limitations caused by human error, such as sample contamination or sample mix-up, may occur but are unlikely. - (Initial) I understand the limitations to CCGP